Please ensure Javascript is enabled for purposes of website accessibility

 • Offer audio descriptions of exhibitions and tactile objects for non-visual access and participation both in the gallery and online.

-• Tactile & Voice-Off Co-Learning Residencies
+• Tactile & Voice-Off Co-Learning Engagements

 • Piloted engagement projects specifically for non-visual artists and non-verbal/d/HOH/Deaf artists in 2022-2024, encouraging tactile and non-verbal exploration in contemporary art spaces.